Disaster relief and community recovery

 Lifeline Queensland offers in-depth training to equip you with the skills to support yourself and your community in times of crisis.

-A Whole Person Approach to Wellbeing and Self-Care
+Psychological First Aid: A Whole Person Approach

 Develop skills to respond to those in distress after critical events and natural disasters.